lyca-penales/lyca-penales/README.md

 - 👋 Hi, I’m Lyca Penales.
+- 👩‍🎓 Studied Bachelor of Science in Computer Science at Mindanao State University - Iligan Institute of Technology.
-- 👀 I’m interested in Python programming, Machine Learning, Deep Learning, Data Science and Cybersecurity.
+- 👀 I’m interested in Python programming, Machine Learning, Deep Learning, Data Science, and Cybersecurity.
 - 🌱 I’m currently learning the basics of cybersecurity, web, and mobile app development.